RowlandWanderi/Phase-1-project-band-merch-website/README.md

 ## Known Bugs
-    The PATCH method is not working but aside from that the app works just fine.
+    The app works just fine.

 ## Technologies used
     - JS